Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

    which means they'll be moved into local working copy of the repository.
 You may need to resolve conflicts manually, using git commands.

+   NB: to put sentence above in other words, you may want to do `git checkout -- [some files]` from console, because you local copy of the file may not be replaced, but put into project folder instead.
+It's up to you what version you'd prefer.
+In particular, check GPG and Midnight Commander settings.

-4. Re-login.
+5. Re-login.

-5. Execute `~/.postinst/postinst`.
+6. Execute `~/.postinst/postinst`.
 It will guide you through other semi-automated installation steps.
 Such as:

    - updating vim's spell files;